stanleyfok/nextjs-template/README.md

 SCSS is a powerful CSS syntax extension which makes our lives easier

-### 💡 Rule: Compile a global stylesheet
+### 💡 Rule: global stylesheet and styled-jsx

-Many people have been talking about using scoped CSS inside JSX
+still figuring out what is the right way to use them

 ### 💡 Rule: Use new path for a new version of asset files